fudan-birlab/.github/profile/README.md

 ## Brain-inspired Intelligent Robotics Lab @ Fudan University

-Our mission is to investigate brain, intelligence, and robotics to uncover the core principles of intelligence—encompassing spatial cognition, memory, learning, decision-making, and locomotion.
-By integrating computational techniques, robotics, neuroscience, and behavioral research, we aim to develop robots with human-level spatial intelligence.
+Our mission is to advance interdisciplinary research at the convergence of brain science, artificial intelligence, and robotics.
+We investigate the neural mechanisms underlying spatial cognition from the perspectives of spatial navigation, memory, learning, decision-making, and locomotion.
+By integrating computational modeling, robotics, neuroscience, and behavioral methods, we aim to develop robotic systems with human-like spatial intelligence.